sdelozier15/openemr/README.md

 # med-reconciliation

-A lightweight Python microservice that detects medication changes in OpenEMR and surfaces a pre-filled reconciliation note — triggered only when a clinician clicks **Edit medications**, never on chart open.
+A lightweight Python microservice for event-triggered medication reconciliation using OpenEMR's FHIR R4 and native REST APIs.

+---

 ## How it works